Nicholasli1995/VisualizingNDF/README.md

 ## Training for Facial Age Estimation (Beta)
 To train RNDF for CACD dataset:
-The same step 1 and 2 for visualization. step 3.
-Go to /src/age_estimation and run
+Follow the same step 1 and 2 as in visualization for data preparation.
+Finally, go to /src/age_estimation and run
 ```bash
 python main.py -train True
 ```